 South-East Asia Gas Pipeline Company Limited (SEAGP)

-SEAGP was formed to transport natural gas from A1/A3 blocks in Myanmarto the Myanmar-China border.
+SEAGP was formed in the year 2010 to transport natural gas from A1/A3 blocks in Myanmarto the Myanmar-China border.
 During 2016-17 this pipeline transported an average of 14MMSCMD of natural gas.
-Your Company has a 4.17% equity stake in SEAGP
+Your Company has a 4.17% equity stake in SEAGP.

 PARTICULARS OF LOANS INVESTMENTS AND CORPORATE GUARANTEES

-Details of investments loan and guarantee covered under Section 186 of the CompaniesAct 2013 forms part of financial statement as a separate section in the Annual ReportFY 2016-17.
+Details of investments loans and guarantees covered under Section 186 of the CompaniesAct 2013 forms part of financial statements as a separate section in the Annual ReportFY 2016-17.

-IT ADVANCEMENTS AND FUNCTIONAL EXCELLENCE
+IT ADVANCEMENTS & FUNCTIONAL EXCELLENCE

 HEALTH SAFETY AND ENVIRONMENT (HSE) MANAGEMENT